 Belgian gastronomy is too often summed up as beer, chocolate and waffles.
 While you should definitely try them, there is a lot more to it, and Ghent is the perfect city to explore the wide range of yummy foods and innovative drinks!

-To start your culinary experience, head over to the Great Butchers’ Hall, the unmistakable 15th-century covered market hall located along the Lys River.
+To start your culinary experience, head to the Great Butchers’ Hall, the unmistakable 15th-century covered market hall along the Lys River.
 Until the late 19th century the building was the only place in town where meat could be inspected and sold.

 Despite all the local meats, Ghent is a haven for vegetarians, calling itself the “Veggie Capital of Europe”.
 There are more vegetarian meals served here than anywhere else in Belgium, and more vegetarian restaurants per capita than anywhere else in Europe!
 Thursday is “veggie day” where restaurants fill their menus with non-meat options.

-- Try a nose | Officially registered as a regional product, the cone-shaped purple Cuberdons are a real treat for the people of Ghent and you can buy them from the carts on the Groentemarkt or at the candy stores.
+• Try a nose | Officially registered as a regional product, the cone-shaped purple Cuberdons are a real treat for the people of Ghent and you can buy them from the carts on the Groentemarkt or at the candy stores.
 The Flemish call them “Neuzen” (noses) or affectionately “Neuzekes” (little noses).

-- Fries | going to Ghent without trying them would be a shame!
+• Fries | Going to Ghent without trying them would be a shame!

 Did you know: During the Middle Ages, there were about 500 breweries in town as beer was safer to drink than water!